 Azerbaijan’s Financial Monitoring Service changes list relating to terrorism support

-Financial Monitoring Service under the Central Bank of Azerbaijan (CBA) has added four people for the connection with a terrorist organization "Islamic State" (ISIS) to the list of legal and physical persons, who are subject to international sanctions for their support of terrorism, said the report of Financial Monitoring Service posted on its website.
+The UN Security Council (UNSC) has made changes to the international list of the Taliban/Al Qaeda Sanctions Committee.
+For this reason, the Financial Monitoring Service under the Central Bank of Azerbaijan has made the relevant changes to the list of legal firms and individuals under the international sanctions status for their support of terrorism, the Financial Monitoring Service said on Dec.14.

 The UN Security Council adopted Resolution 1267 (1999) on freezing the financial resources of the Al Qaeda organization and the Taliban movement and the establishment the Taliban/Al Qaeda Sanctions Committee.

-The list is updated in accordance with the Security Council's decisions and the information received from regional organizations.
+The list is updated in accordance with the Security Council's decisions and the information received from regional organisations.

 According to an order of the Cabinet of Ministers of Azerbaijan, the international list is approved and updated by the Financial Monitoring body on the recommendation of the Ministry of Foreign Affairs.